fatmanur1blt/JavaScript30-Vanilla-JS/README.md

 ## 12-Key-Sequence-Detection
 First of all, we created an empty array and when the keys are pressed, we add elements to this array with the <em>splice method</em>.
 The number of elements in the Array should be as much as the number of strings we entered in <em>myCode</em>.

+## 13-Slide-In-On-Scroll
+With the class we gave to the img tag, I reached all the 'img tags' and gave the <b><em>transition</em></b>property.
+On the js side, I defined the scroll event to the window.
+When I scroll down with this event, the images come in animated form.